DevExpress-Examples/winforms-pivot-grid-create-the-underlying-data-source-asynchronously/Readme.md

 <!-- default badges end -->
 <!-- default file list -->

+# Pivot Grid for WinForms - How to Create the Underlying Data Source (Drill-Down) Asynchronously

 This example executes an asynchronous operation that creates a drill-down data source for the selected PivotGrid cell and gets the operation result - the underlying data source.

 ![screenshot](/images/screenshot.png)